 About

-Founded in 2014 by local young people who wanted to see more opportunities for their generation,
+Founded in 2014 by local young people who wanted to see more opportunities for their generation.

-we facilitate pioneering initiatives coming from our local area to tackle systemic issues around climate change, purposeful work, social infrastructure, rural youth opportunities and nature connection.
+We facilitate pioneering initiatives coming from our local area to tackle systemic issues around climate change, purposeful work, social infrastructure, rural youth opportunities and nature connection.

-Our aim is create thriving local communities through reciprocal and regenerative relationships, centering, supporting and empowering younger generations within an intergenerational container.
+Our aim is to create thriving local communities through reciprocal and regenerative relationships, centering, supporting and empowering younger generations within an intergenerational container.

 Our Vision is to achieve peak regenerative potential for local ecosystems across our existing site and potential future sites whilst supporting resilient and inclusive grassroots community networks through nature-connection.